Skip to content

 • _meta.plasm.continuity: on every plasm_context response, stale_binding_recovered (boolean) and new_symbol_space (boolean — true when a new execute row with a new symbol table was bound, e.g. first open or a non-reused open after an expiry).
 When stale_binding_recovered is true, previous_execute may name the old (prompt_hash, session_id).
 When new_symbol_space is true, discard_cached_plasm_symbols is also true (same meaning as new_symbol_space for tool clients that key off a dedicated key).

-5. Execute-time projection and result summaries
+5. Execute-time projection vs MCP/HTTP result summaries

 • Projection (path expressions, batch steps): selects which fields and rows the executor materializes.
 This is the authoritative narrowing for what the engine computes.

 • Table / TSV / Markdown on the wire: may still cap, summarize lossy fields, or point at resources/read for full JSON snapshots, even when the execution already used projection.
 That is transport shaping, not a second projection system.
+Live MCP/HTTP run Markdown uses return-label headers (## sorted (12 rows) / # Results + ### …) plus the table only—no REPL , output:, or owner: lines.

 Large-result guidance: prefer projection in expressions first; when the surface must still be shortened for the tool channel, use snapshot links and _meta.plasm as today.